You text, you play games, you share photos and video. You update your status, you post comments, you might spend time in a virtual world.

-Regardless of how fast your fingers fly on a keyboard or cell phone, the best tool you have to help avoid risks online is your brain.
+Regardless of how fast your fingers fly on a keyboard, phone, or tablet, the best tool you have to help avoid risks online is your brain.
 When you're ready to post or send a message or a photo, download a file, game or program, or shop for something — stop for a second.
 Think:

 - Do you know and trust who you're dealing with — or what you're sharing or downloading?